 I am an interdisciplinary researcher and practitioner who is passionate about translating research insights into policy and program design.
 I have a unique background as both a social scientist and an engineer and use a diverse set of methodologies from these fields in my research and practice.
 My interest and expertise follow the two trajectories of energy policy and environmental justice, which happily converge in my recent research work on energy poverty as well as my program design work developing programs for households who are left out of mainstream energy programming.

 My PhD work, completed at the University of British Columbia and with funding support from the Social Sciences and Humanities Research Council, the Peter Wall Solutions Initiative, UBC 4-year fellowship, MITACS Accelerate Internship and Westcoast Energy Inc. Jack Davis Scholarship in Energy Studies, was the first academic investigation of energy poverty in Canada.

-I currently spend most of my time designing energy programs for Indigenous communities with Community Power and households that struggle with energy poverty with Empower Me.
-I also provide consulting services to provincial, municipal and indigenous governments who are interested in developing policies and programs that address energy poverty, improve energy efficiency and promote inclusion in the green economy.
+I have spent most of my time, over the past few years, designing energy programs for Indigenous communities with Community Power and households that struggle with energy poverty with Empower Me.
+I have also been advising non-profits and municipal governments on policies and programs that address energy poverty, improve energy efficiency and promote inclusion in the green economy.

 My consulting practice focuses on the following areas:

 - Equity and inclusion considerations in environmental program design

 Please get in touch for collaborations.

 My PhD work was the first academic study of energy poverty in Canada.
 Chapter 3 of my dissertation provides an overview of energy poverty statistic in the southern Canadian provinces and proposes a definition for quantifying energy poverty in the Canadian Context.